Reviews You Can Rely On

 Upper Comfort

 The upper, along with the overall fit and finish, is nicely improved from the previous version.
-The materials that touch your ankle feel softer, and the mesh is also slightly less rough.
-The rigid heel cup does a much better job of providing heel retention when compared to the v4.
-We also found the lacing to be easier and didn't experience any sliding when running in this shoe.
+The materials that touch your ankle feel softer, and the mesh is slightly less rough.
+The rigid heel cup does a much better job of providing heel retention than the v4.
+We also found the lacing to be easier and didn't experience any sliding when running in these shoes.
 For a more budget-friendly shoe, the upper is well-executed.

 new balance fuelcell propel v5 - the fuelcell is stabilized by the tpu plate, but this still isn't a...